For the complete documentation index, see llms.txt

 Hello world

-The Hello world template is a message storage DApp that allows you to post and retrieve messages on the blockchain.
+The hello-world template is a message storage contract that allows you to post and retrieve messages on the blockchain.
+It ships with the bundled local devnet.

 npx create-mn-app my-app

-The Hello world template is the default and comes with dependencies installed.
-You don't need to use the --template flag when creating a new hello world DApp.
+hello-world is the default and comes with dependencies installed.
+You don't need the --template flag to create a new hello-world project.

 Bulletin board

-The Bulletin board template is a privacy-preserving bulletin board DApp that allows you to post and remove messages.
+The bboard template is a privacy-preserving bulletin board DApp that allows you to post and remove messages, cloned from example-bboard.

 npx create-mn-app my-app --template bboard